stratosphereips/stratocyberlab/README.md

 </p>

-StratoCyberLab is an offline security cyber range to test your knowledge and capabilities on cybersecurity.
+StratoCyberLab (SCL) is a local cyber range to test and practice your offensive and defensive cybersecurity skills.
 It was developed by the [Stratosphere Laboratory](https://www.stratosphereips.org/) with two primary goals:

-* To setup local-only security environments for remote students of [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/) to follow weekly classes.
+* To allow anyone to run local capture the flag challenges (_think HackTheBox but local in your computer!_)
-* To allow anyone to run local-only realistic cyber range to practice attacking & defending skills in the form of challenges (_think HackTheBox but local in your computer!_)
+* To setup local security environments for students of [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/) to follow weekly classes and practice hacking.

 <br>